 If you major in an interdisciplinary area, you can't declare a minor.

 Not true.
 Students with an interdisciplinary major may also declare a minor if they wish.
 However, students who declare two majors may not also declare a minor; she may, instead, though complete a Nexus or five-college certificate.

 If I do not attend a class it will be dropped automatically from my schedule.

 Not true.
 If you do not plan to keep a course, you must drop it yourself.
 Being informed by a faculty member that you are no longer in his or her class does not constitute a drop.
 Students must follow College policy regarding dropping a class.
-Failure to officially drop a class will result in an 'F.' Remember that full-time students are required to maintain at least 12 academic credits in a regular semester.
+Failure to officially drop a class will result in a grade of 'F.' Remember that full-time students are required to maintain at least 12 academic credits in a regular semester.

 If I do not live in a residence hall or on campus, it is not necessary to carry 12 academic credits.

 Not true.
 All full-time students are required to carry at least 12 academic credits.
 Physical education courses are not granted academic credit and do not count toward your enrollment status.

 If I major in certain fields, I can get a bachelor of science degree?

 Not true.
 Mount Holyoke College offers only one degree at the undergraduate level the Bachelor of Arts.

 There is a difference between a B.A. and an A.B .degree.